dougtoppin/keen-congress-vote/README.md

 I've been trying out [https://keen.io/](https://keen.io/) for some analytics and decided to try a little more challenging data.
 This time I am using congressional voting data that can be found off of [https://www.govtrack.us/congress/votes](https://www.govtrack.us/congress/votes)

+Note that Keen.io pricing has a free tier that includes up to 50,000 events per month.

 To install and use this you can do the following.

 Find a vote data set (JSON) that you want to process (such as https://www.govtrack.us/api/v2/vote_voter?vote=116114).